Why Touch Typing Is a Must-Have Skill in 2026

 – Progress tracking: Detailed analytics identify weak keys and improvement areas

-– Certification: Receive typing speed certification UK employers recognise
+– Certification: Receive typing speed certification, UK employers recognise

 Skills You Will Gain